(These options are not available in the Freeware version)

 This is very useful for ensuring that vectors join at exactly one coordinate.

 The Snap to Vertex mode is affected by the Maximum Snap Distance setting in the Digitising Options.
 So snapping will only occur if the cursor is positioned within the maximum snap distance from a vertex.
-When the cursor is further away from any vertex than the maximum snap distance then WinTopo Pro uses whichever of or is currently depressed.
+When the cursor is further away from any vertex than the maximum snap distance then WinTopo Pro uses whichever of Snap to Pixel Centre or Snap to Vertex is currently depressed.

 This is useful for forming closed polygons, and linking one polyline to the end of another.

 The Snap to Polyline End mode is affected by the Maximum Snap Distance setting in the Digitising Options.
 So snapping will only occur if the cursor is positioned within the maximum snap distance from a polyline end point.
-When the cursor is further away from any polyline end point than the maximum snap distance then WinTopo Pro uses whichever of or is currently depressed.
+When the cursor is further away from any polyline end point than the maximum snap distance then WinTopo Pro uses whichever of Snap to Pixel Centre or Snap to Vertex is currently depressed.

 Related Topics: